 If you are a front-end developer or a designer dealing with an enterprise CMS like Adobe Experience Manager, you may find that simple tasks, such as changing the style of a page, can be problematic.
 For instance, changing a color in the stylesheets should take a matter of seconds.
 However, it’s sometimes not so easy in the AEM world.

 To style an AEM page, you need to understand how to run and operate your local AEM instance and use AEM developer-oriented tools.
 This is not great for front-end developers who may be newcomers to AEM.
-Luckily, Zen Garden offers them a tool that makes AEM front-end development familiar and easy.
-It's called Creative Exchange.
+Luckily, we have created a tool that offers a way to make AEM front-end development familiar and easy.

 The rise of front-end automation